Rail suicide: Methods

 Rail suicides typically assume one of three postures: "jumpers" who jump in front of a train from a station platform, "liers" lying on the tracks as one approaches, (Note: Lying on the tracks includes suicide by train decapitation as well as hara kiri by train.
-In suicide by train decapitation, victims lie on the tracks in front of approaching trains, with the neck placed on a rail and run over by a train wheel; in hara kiri, the train wheel runs over the abdomen.) and "walkers" who wander onto the tracks before the trains are present, a division first identified by researchers on the New York City Subway in 1972, who found jumping the commonest and deadliest in their sample.
+In suicide by train decapitation, victims lie on the tracks in front of approaching trains, with the neck placed on a rail and run over by a train wheel; in hara kiri, the train wheel runs over the abdomen.) and "walkers" who wander onto the tracks before the trains are present, a division first identified by researchers on the New York City Subway in 1972, who found jumping the most common and deadliest in their sample.
 A fourth group included "touchers," all of whom were women, who often went on the tracks after trains had left and deliberately touched the electrified third rail.
 A German researcher also found some outlying methods like jumping from a moving train (Note: An extremely rare method (see the "In Fiction" section discussing the scene from Double Indemnity), although British cricketer Robert Minton chose to jump from a passenger compartment in 1928.) and jumping from a bridge into the path of an approaching train.
 A railway suicide can also be committed by a vehicle driver, (Note: One suicide in Australia rode a bicycle into the train.) such as the Ufton Nervet rail crash, which killed seven others on the train.
 In addition to individual suicides, joint suicides on railways have also been reported.

 Studies have found the preferred method differs by country.
 A 2005 Swedish study found walkers most predominant among 145 suicides, followed by those who sat or lay on the tracks with jumpers third, while a 2008 Australian study of 161 suicides along the Queensland rail network found sitters/liers most common with jumpers and walkers evenly split.
 German researchers in 2011, looking at over a thousand cases over five years, found the proportions nearly equal, with jumping the least likely to be fatal; twelve years later another group of Germans found liers the largest share, with jumpers close behind.
 A 2013 U.S. study of 50 suicides where this information was available found a slight edge for liers, with walkers and jumpers evenly split.
 Electrocution via third rails remains rare; it most often happens in conjunction with suicides on subways or metros, where the body comes in contact with the third rail as it is run over by the train.

 German researchers believe walkers are most likely to have planned their suicides in advance, while jumpers do it on impulse.